DLR-VF/TAPAS/README.md

  - Java 11

 Furthermore from the Github repository you need to download from the packages section:
-- [TAPAS-version-all.jar](https://github.com/DLR-VF/TAPAS/packages/202073) (the main jar for TAPAS with all dependencies included)
+- [TAPAS-version-all.jar](https://github.com/DLR-VF/TAPAS/packages/202073) (the main jar for TAPAS.
+Important is the ...-_all_.jar because it includes all dependencies )
 - [sql_dumps.zip](https://github.com/DLR-VF/TAPAS/blob/master/sql_dumps.zip) (Minimal database dump: leave the zip as is for the Installer)
 - [runtime_data.zip](https://github.com/DLR-VF/TAPAS/blob/master/runtime_data.zip) (Runtime data archive: decompress the archive